-- A new Technology Focused Industrial Movement Program has been introduced, with the aim to incentivize investments related to products listed on a priority products list to be published by the Ministry of Industry and Technology.
+- Movement Program has been introduced, with the aim to incentivize investments related to products listed on a priority products list to be published by the Ministry of Industry and Technology.
 The list will include products in the medium-high and high-technology sectors and products that are critical for the development of these sectors.
-The priority products list is so far published for only the machinery sector.
-The product lists for other specified industries (chemistry; the manufacture of pharmaceuticals, medical and dental tools; computers; electronics and optics; electrical equipment; transport vehicles) have not been published yet and will be announced later. - The Center of Attraction Program covers industrial, call center, and data storage center investments to be made in any of the 24 provinces in the eastern and southeastern regions of Türkiye.
+The priority products list is published for the machinery, chemistry; the manufacture of pharmaceuticals, medical and dental tools; computers; electronics and optics; electrical equipment; transport vehicles. - The Center of Attraction Program covers industrial, call center, and data storage center investments to be made in any of the 25 provinces in the eastern and southeastern regions of Türkiye.
 The program has been included in the scope of the investment incentive legislation.
 As a result, qualified investments will benefit from incentives provided to investments realized in Region 6 (covering eastern and southeastern Türkiye) even if they are located in other regions.
 Energy support may also be provided under certain conditions.